oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

 **Type Requirements**:

-- The element type of sequence(s) to sort must be any C++ integral and floating-point type with a width of up to 64 bits, except for ``bool``.
+- The element type of sequence(s) to sort must be a C++ integral or floating-point type other than ``bool`` with a width of up to 64 bits.

 .. note::